-The form of the E directive is Exmmm where $\mathbf{x}$ is either C, DA, DB or I for central, decoder, and I/O control stores respectively, and mmm is the address of the control store word in hexadecimal notation.
+The form of the E directive is Exmmm where x is either C, DA, DB or I for central, decoder, and I/O control stores respectively, and mmm is the address of the control store word in hexadecimal notation.

 The utility will type out the contents of the location followed by a carriage return.
-The user must then do one of the following:
+The change value format is the same as the microsimulator format.
+Refer to section 6.3.7 for details.